qrzn/qrzn.github.io/_posts/recipes/2025-01-19-worldsbestcheesecake.markdown

 ---
-layout: recipe
+layout: sage
 title: The Best Cheesecake in the World
 permalink: /recipes/worlds-best-cheesecake
-category: recipesbaking
-hidden: true
+categories:
+  - recipes
+  - baking
 ---

 Looking for a cheesecake that’s irresistibly creamy, perfectly balanced, and guaranteed to impress?
 This recipe for the best cheesecake in the world combines a buttery crust with a rich and velvety filling made from quark, sour cream, and heavy cream.
 With its simple ingredients and easy steps, it’s a foolproof way to bake a classic dessert that everyone will love.
 Whether for a special occasion or just because, this cheesecake is sure to become a favorite!